-Where the Group has the use of assets under operating leases, payments made under the leases are charged to profit or loss in equal instalments over the accounting periods covered by the lease term, except where an alternative basis is more representative of the pattern of benefits to be derived from the leased asset.
+Where the Group has the use of assets held under operating leases, payments made under the leases are charged to profit or loss in equal instalments over the accounting periods covered by the lease term, except where an alternative basis is more representative of the pattern of benefits to be derived from the leased asset.
 Lease incentives received are recognised in profit or loss as an integral part of the aggregate net lease payments made.

+SIGNIFICANT ACCOUNTING POLICIES (Continued)

-(g) Impairment of assets
+Impairment of assets (g)

-(i) Impairment of trade and other receivables
+Impairment of trade and other receivables

-Trade and other receivables that are stated at amortised cost are reviewed at the end of each reporting period to determine whether there is objective evidence of impairment.
+Trade and other receivables that are stated at cost or amortised cost are reviewed at the end of each reporting period to determine whether there is objective evidence of impairment.
 Objective evidence of impairment includes observable data that come to the attention of the Group about one or more of the following loss events: